naima188/LabAssignment01-018/README.md

 # LabAssignment01-018

-This is a simple website project created for DevOps assignment to demonstrate Git version control.
+This is a simple website project created for DevOps assignment.

 Pages:
 - index.html (Home Page)